 What to do if you’re worried about FGM

 Female genital mutilation, or FGM, is a painful and illegal process that involves cutting and removing a girl’s external genitalia.
-If you're worried about FGM there are places to get support and advice.
+But why does FGM happen, and what can you do if you’re worried about it?

 FGM, sometimes called female circumcision, is an illegal procedure carried out on young women and girls.
-The procedure involves removing or altering a girl’s genitals, which can cause long term damage to her emotional and physical health.
+This harmful practice involves removing or altering a girl’s genitals, which can cause long term damage to her emotional and physical health.

-It is usually done by an older woman with no medical training and the girls aren’t given anesthetic to help with the pain.
+The procedure is usually carried out by an older woman with no medical training, and the girls aren’t usually given anaesthetic to help with the pain.

 The side effects of FGM include:

-I think my family want me to get it
+I think my family wants me to get it

 There can be a lot of pressure from families and the wider community to undergo FGM.
 This can often make you feel frightened and alone but you’re not alone in this.
 If you believe your family are arranging for you to have the procedure done, either in the UK or abroad, you can:

-- Call the police or speak to an adult your trust such as a teacher or youth worker
+- Call the police or speak to an adult you trust such as a teacher or youth worker.

 If you’re going abroad and are worried about your safety, take this government statement with you in your passport.
 Show it to your family to explain to them FGM is a criminal offence.
 If you’re already abroad and worried about FGM you can call the Foreign and Commonwealth Office on +44 (0)20 7008 1500.